When to visit the vet?

 Prevention

 Since genetic factors play a role in the development of uvealUveal refers to the uvea, or the middle layer of the eye.
 Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts, complete preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. may not be possible.
-However, responsible breeding practices, in which dogs with a known predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to eye diseases are not used for breeding, can reduce the risk.
+However, responsible breeding practices, where dogs with a known predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. for eye diseases are not used for breeding, can reduce the risk.

 Regular ophthalmological examinations are important to detect and monitor uvealUveal refers to the uvea, or the middle layer of the eye.
 Uveal diseases can include inflammatory conditions (uveitis) and other conditions affecting the iris, ciliary body, and choroid. cysts early.
-This is especially true for dog breeds that are known to be susceptible to this condition.
-Early detection allows for timely treatment and prevents the progression of the disease.
+This is especially true for dog breeds known to be susceptible to this condition.
+Early detection allows for timely treatment and prevents the progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms. of the disease.

 Avoiding eye injuries and protecting the eyes from traumatic events can also help minimize the risk of developing cysts.
 This can be achieved by providing a safe environment and avoiding situations that could lead to eye injuries.